lfr/lfr.github.io/fun/_posts/2020-03-04-these-arent-the-types.md

 ![splash](/assets/2020/not-the-string.png)

-When adding a property for text values to an object in your code, you usually just declare it as `string` without giving it a second thought.
+When adding a property to an object meant to contain text, you usually just declare it as `string` without giving it a second thought.
 Here though, I'm asking you to give it a second thought, [as others did before me](https://fsharpforfunandprofit.com/posts/designing-with-types-intro/) and came to the same conclusion: there's a better way.

 ## If not string, then what?